usdot-jpo-ode/asn1_codec/README.md

 1. **Encode**: This function is used to process messages *from* the ODE *to* the connected vehicle environment.
-Specifically, the ACM extracts human-readable data from ODE Metadata and decodes it into a structure that is subsequently **encoded into ASN.1 binary data**.
+Specifically, the ACM extracts human-readable data from ODE Metadata and decodes it into a structure that is subsequently *encoded into ASN.1 binary data*.

 ![ASN.1 Codec Operations](docs/graphics/asn1codec-operations.png)

 ## Current ACM Data Types

-- The ACM handles inbound (from CV environment to ODE) Basic Safety Messages (BSMs) and Traveler Information Messages (TIMs) as SAE J2735 Message Frames.
-It will also handle the Message Frames if wrapped in a IEEE 1609.2 Data frame.
+- The ACM handles inbound (from CV environment to ODE) Basic Safety Messages (BSMs) and Traveler Information Messages (TIMs) as SAE J2735 MessageFrames.
+It will also handle the MessageFrames if wrapped in a IEEE 1609.2 Data frame.

-	 - The IEEE 1609.2 Data Frame is usually encoded using COER rules, but the module will use metadata provided by the ODE to determine the decoder to use.
+	 - IEEE 1609.2 frames are usually encoded using COER rules, but the module will use metadata provided by the ODE to determine the decoder to use.

-	 - The SAE J2735 Message Frame is usually encoded using UPER rules, but the module will use metadata provided by the ODE to determine the decoder to use.
+	 - SAE J2735 frames are usually encoded using UPER rules, but the module will use metadata provided by the ODE to determine the decoder to use.

-- The ACM handles outbound (from ODE to CV environment) TIMs as SAE J2735 Message Frames.
+- The ACM handles outbound (from ODE to CV environment) TIMs as SAE J2735 MessageFrames.

-	 - Currently, the SAE J2735 Message Frame is encoded by the ODE using XER rules.
-The ACM encodes these using UPER rules to produce ASN.1 for transmission to the CV environment.
+	 - Currently, the SAE J2735 MessageFrame is encoded by the ODE using XER rules.
+UPER rules are used to encode these payload for transmission to the CV environment.

 ## Table of Contents